-Note that if Mac users should use the Command key, and Windows users should use the Ctrl key then drag the mouse while clicking the right button in order to create a rectangle.
+Note: Mac users should use the Command key and Windows users should use the Ctrl key and drag the mouse while clicking the right button in order to create a rectangle.

 When you are done creating the rectangle, right click and select creation complete.

 Once you are done creating the rectangle, use the Command/Ctrl key to select all of the sides.
 Then, click “close” in the Compo view and complete the sketch.

 Next, let’s add width to the table.